JuliaAI/MLJ.jl/paper/paper.md

 deployment-ready models.
 They do this by providing a common interface to atomic components, from an ever-growing model zoo, and by providing the means to incorporate these into complex work-flows.
-Practitioners are able to build increasingly more sophisticated composite models, as exemplified in the strategies of top contestants in Machine Learning competitions such as Kaggle.
+Practitioners are able to build increasingly sophisticated composite models, as exemplified in the strategies of top contestants in machine learning competitions such as Kaggle.

 MLJ (Machine Learning in Julia) [@MLJ] is a toolbox written in Julia